tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 k-requested-paths:

-> A YANG leaf that specifies the number of k-shortest-paths requested from the path computation server and returned sorted by its optimization objective.
+> A YANG leaf that specifies the number of k-shortest paths requested from the path computation server, which are returned in order based on their computed optimization objective costs.

 association-objects: